 Last week, we had our first Seedly meetup at the Shopback office.
-We invited SGBudgetBabe together with myself Kenneth, from the Seedly blog to share on the basics of Personal Finance 101 for working adults.
-Towards the end, we had a panel discussion with Tai Zhi from AutoWealth and Rachel from StashAway who shared more on their take on Robo Advisors in Singapore.
+We invited SGBudgetBabe together with myself Kenneth, co-founder of Seedly to share the basics of Personal Finance 101 for working adults.

 Here is a wrap up on the top 8 highlights the speakers shared during the event, be sure to attend the next one and stay informed in our Seedly Personal Finance Community!

 1) Your Personal Finance as a football team lineup

 The concept is simple to understand and is advocated by not only many financial advisors, but also many blogs globally.

 - Goalkeeper: Insurance (Your last safety net)

 - Defenders: Cash (Emergency funds and opportunity funds)

 - Midfielders: Bonds, Fixed Deposits (Can cash out on shorter notice, but also can give reasonable returns)